GO TO TOP

 There are many others that you can find by searching online for "Family Tree Software and Tools".

 In this digital age, you are going to have a LOT of scanned documents and photographs.
 I had to devise a naming convention so I could find the documents quickly (although some computer programs will also do that for you).
 Since I search for documents by people, I began using the person's name as the first part of the title, Smith, John - 1900 Census, but as you will find in Genealogy, people many times named their sons after relatives so every cousin has a son named John, Thomas, William, etc., and with so many duplicates, it will be hard to keep them separated.
-In that case, I either use a middle name (if known), or some identifying code that I can lookup.
-I honestly think this is why my family started using wierd names like Hamen, Herod, Alburn, if you know what I mean.
+In that case, I either use a middle name (if known), or some identifying code that I can lookup, like their name then their Find a Grave memorial id number (Smith, John Thomas 88559955 - 1900 Census).
+I honestly think this is why my family started using weird names like Hamen, Herod, Alburn, if you know what I mean.
+You will have to figure out what works best for you.

 To start with, gather information on yourself.
 It is easier to trace you going backwards than to find a possible ancestor and trace down to you.
 This will be done by going through your own birth, death, marriage, obituaries, baptismal, military, letters and other important records you have on hand, then recording.
 For this you will need to use Family Group Sheets and Pedigree charts.
-The genealogy program will do this for you.
+A genealogy program will do this for you.
 Then we go to other family member's for the information they have.
 If at all possible get copies of what they have, including any pictures.
-Be sure to reference your documents so you know where you found them in case you need to refer to that source again.
+Be sure to reference your documents so you know where you found them in case you need to refer to that source again or ask a question.

 When visiting relative's, it is important to ask the right questions to find the information you need.
 They do not know what you are looking for and may not volunteer information.
 Many times they will tell stories of the "olden days" which can provide valuable clues, especially if you plan to publish your work.
 By all means let them talk, and If they will allow it, bring along a tape recorder.
 If they do not know or remember all the vital statistics (dates and locations) some prompting from you with the right questions could spark their memory.